 Most days, it seems like the media can’t make their mind up about the best way to lose weight.
-One day they’re telling you to eat low carb, the next to eat more carbs.
-Some days they’re telling you to fast, the next to not skip your breakfast.
-Little wonder then that it’s so hard to know what to really believe.
+One day they’re telling you to eat low-carb, and the next is to eat more carbs.
+Some days they’re telling you to fast.
+The next is not to skip your breakfast.
+Little wonder then that it’s so hard to know what to believe.

 The fact is, many of the stories published by the media are based on pseudoscience rather than real studies.
 We decided to cut through the myths and reveal the only 44 weight loss tips you’ll ever need to know for the journey ahead – and ours are based purely on cited scientific studies, so you can see for yourself the truth behind the claims below.